 Time Isn't Linear (At Least, Not Anymore)

-Growing up, I thought of time the way most people do.
+Growing up, I thought of time the way everyone says you’re supposed to, the way we are taught as children.

 How Trauma Bends Time